christian-brindley/custom-nodes/README.md

 ### Step 2: Create a node

-For example, create a new node `display-message`:
+Create a new node `display-message`:

 ```
 git checkout -b node-display-message